 a.
-Targeted Community and Brownfields [20 points]
+Targeted Community and Brownfields [ 5 points]

 i.
-Targeted Community Description (5 points)
+Targeted Community Description

 Include a brief description of your city, town, or geographic area to provide the reader some background on its cultural and industrial history that establishes the context for your brownfield challenges.
-Within this geographic area, identify and describe the targeted community where you plan to perform assessment activities, such as a neighborhood, district, corridor, census tract or other locality around which your project will focus.
+Within this geographic area, identify and describe the targeted community, such as a neighborhood, district, corridor, census tract or other locality around which your program will focus.

 ii.
-Demographic Information (5 points)
+Demographic Information